 In the event of late hookups all fish to be weighed or release videos must be back at the weigh station and in the slip by 11:59 p.m. on the day of fishing.

 The weigh station and release-video check-in station is at Barr’s Bay Park.

 All billfish hookups, releases and lost fish must be reported to tournament control, along with the boat name, angler name and fish species.
 The tournament control’s time will act as the official time for the start, catch-and-release and end of fishing each day without exception.
 The official tournament channel will be 7 International.
-A Bermuda cell and International cell phone number of 407-405-0102 can also be used to communicate.
+An International cell phone number of 407-405-0102 can also be used to communicate.
 During the last hour of fishing each day, all hookups must be reported.
 All game fish boated and intended to be weighed must be called into tournament control.

 There is no weather committee.
 The tournament is conducted on a fish-at-your-own-risk basis.
 If any portion of the tournament is fished and a team or teams land or release fish that match the tournament’s eligible species and minimum weight limits, then prizes will be awarded.

 All participants are expected to maintain a reasonable and sportsmanlike demeanor at all times throughout the tournament.
 Unsportsmanlike or threatening conduct towards tournament organizers or other participants, or any other behavior which the tournament organizers deem inappropriate, in their sole discretion, will result in immediate disqualification of the entire team with no refund of entry fees.